cs2113-s23/cs2113-s23.github.io/wrkshts/J6-wrksht.md

 showsolution: false
 ---

-> This worksheet is out of date and will need to be updated

 # Worksheet: J6

 Worksheets are self-guided activities that reinforce lectures.
 They are not graded for accuracy, only for completion.
 Worksheets are due by Sunday night before the next lecture.